sevenv1/assetto-corsa-unlock-cars/README.md

 ## 🗒️ NOTES

-- Contact : sevenv1 on discord and telegram
+- Contact : n2vk on discord
 - credits for radu for the readme!!!!